What is Radicalisation in Safeguarding?

 • Foster inclusive environments that discourage extremist ideologies

 Radicalisation in health and social care is a serious issue that requires vigilance and proactive intervention.
 Health and social care professionals must be equipped with the knowledge and tools to identify and address this risk.
-Through continuous training, a robust referral process, and multi-agency collaboration, the health and social care sector can play a crucial role in safeguarding individuals and communities from the threat of radicalisation.
+Through continuous training, a robust referral process, and multi-agency collaboration, the health and social care sector can play an important role in safeguarding individuals and communities from the threat of radicalisation.

 Click on a star to rate it!